PURPOSE AND OBJECTIVES

 The Mumford and Keller Grant/Scholarship Program

-The Mumford and Keller Grant/Scholarship Program is used to award funds to member individuals and organizations seeking funding for activities related to Indiana’s natural resources, particularly those related to Indiana’s avifauna, that-promote the Indiana Audubon Society’s mission.
-This program was created in 2010, and receives some funding from the annual silent auction and raffle held during the fall festival.
+The Mumford and Keller Grant/Scholarship Program is used to award funds to individuals and organizations seeking funding for activities related to Indiana’s natural resources, particularly those related to Indiana’s avifauna, that-promote the Indiana Audubon Society’s mission.
+This program was created in 2010, and receives annual funding from the Indiana Audubon Society annual budget, as well as proceeds from the Indiana Dunes Birding Festival silent auction and raffle.

 Awards are announced annually.

 Annual applications are accepted beginning in June and are due by September 1 each year for consideration by the Awards Committee.
 Over $5,000 will be awarded in 2019.